-(2) This policy sets out the responsibilities of employees and students and specifies processes to minimise health and safety risk during authorised fieldwork.
+(2) This policy sets out the responsibilities of employees, students, contractors and visitors and specifies processes to minimise health and safety risk during authorised fieldwork.

 Part B - Policy Description

 Objectives

 (3) The purpose of this policy is to assist in the assessment of risks associated with fieldwork and to minimise recognised risks and potential hazards.